MicrosoftDocs/bot-docs/articles/dotnet/formflow-json-schema.md

 ---
-title: Define a form using JSON schema and FormFlow in the Bot Builder SDK for .NET | Microsoft Docs
+title: Define a form using a JSON schema and FormFlow | Microsoft Docs
-description: Learn how to define a form using JSON schema and FormFlow with the Bot Builder SDK for .NET.
+description: Learn how to define a form using a JSON schema and FormFlow with the Bot Builder SDK for .NET.
-keywords: Bot Framework, .NET, Bot Builder, SDK, FormFlow, JSON, form, define form, JSON schema
 author: kbrandl
 manager: rstand
 ms.topic: article